The following is a contribution from Jonathan of Joney Talks!

 Lego Sets for Adults?
 Are you an AFOL?

 While I would expect a bunch of nerds enjoying and collecting sets of Lego Star Wars and Lord of the Rings, I did not expect the phenomenon to be so huge.
-Those adult Lego-passionate hobbyists gather, discuss, organize conventions, display their own creation, etc. They even have their own acronyms.
+Those adult Lego-passionate hobbyists gather, discuss, organize conventions, display their creativity, etc. They even have their acronyms.

-Call them geeks, nerds or whatever you want but some creations are unbelievable.
-Check this replica of Rivendell from the Lord of the Rings for example.
+Call them geeks, nerds or whatever you want, but some creations are unbelievable.
+Check this replica of Rivendell from the Lord of the Rings, for example.
 There are also a few noteworthy YouTube channels devoted to Lego run by adults, just everyday people with a passion at heart.
-Check the number of viewers for Jangbricks or for the BrickVault, you will be amazed.
+Check the number of viewers for Jangbricks or the BrickVault.
+You will be amazed.